 Lyke said students may be susceptible to corruption by gambling interests who will seek to utilize them as sources of information before placing wagers.

-“Unlike professional sports teams with limited athletes, strong security organizations and significant financial resources, universities will be unable to police the student-athletes, athletic staff, student body, boosters & alumni, families of student-athletes and others who could endanger the student-athlete, the student body and the institution.”
+“Unlike professional sports teams with limited athletes, strong security organizations and significant financial resources, universities will be unable to police the student-athletes, athletic staff, student body, boosters and alumni, families of student-athletes and others who could endanger the student-athlete, the student body and the institution.”

 She added that supporting prop betting additionally “tarnishes” the integrity of the game.